SeimiNomore/jlc-portfolio/index.md

 There should be whitespace between paragraphs.

-# Artworks Codex | Feb 2019 - Mythos
+# Artworks Code Feb 2019 - Mythos

 This was the chapter where I made the conscious decision to prioritize my own growth and well-being.
 I knew it was time to give back to myself, to nurture that part of me that had been waiting patiently beneath the surface.
 I embarked on a journey into the depths of my creative expression, embracing the process not just as an artist but as an individual seeking transformation.
 Through the lens of fine art, I discovered the freedom to explore new techniques, push my boundaries, and fully immerse in the act of creation.
 This practice became a blend of artistic passion and inner discipline—a space where I could reflect, refine, and rediscover who I am at my core.